bennypowers/bennypowers.dev/posts/2024-09-18-your-design-system-is-not-a-solution.md

 solution*.

 Jackhammers require care in use.
-Thumbtacks are cheap, plentiful, and not particularly dangerous both are needed on a construction site - one to break large blocks of concrete and rock, one to hang plans and blueprints.
-Both tools are important - crucial even - in their own ways, but they have widely different requirements on them
+Thumbtacks are cheap, plentiful, and not particularly dangerous.
+Both are needed on a construction site - one to break large blocks of concrete and rock, one to hang plans and blueprints.
+Both tools are important - crucial even - in their own ways, but they have widely different costs, lifespans, and restrictions on their use.

 ## *Cui Bono*?